 The GN ReSound LiNX™ is the first hearing aid to earn the "made for iPhone" label.
 The audio from an iPhone can be directly transmitted to both hearing aids without the use of a streamer.
-GN ReSound recently presented more information about the LiNX™ at the International Consumer Electronics show.
-Features of the LiNX™ hearing aid will include:
+Features of the LiNX™ hearing aid include:

-For more details, including when the LiNX™ hearing aid will be released, click here.
+For more details on the LiNX™ hearing aid, click here.

 Two other hearing aid manufacturers- Oticon and Starkey, are working with Apple to release technology with the “made for iPhone” label.
-Oticon will release the ConnectLine "made for iPhone" hearing aid app in April.
+Oticon has already released the ConnectLine "made for iPhone" hearing aid app.

 iOS7 provides a few advances with the hearing impaired in mind:

-Bluetooth® 4.0 technology could eventually lead to three important advances in hearing instrument and iPhone compatibility:
+Bluetooth® 4.0 technology has led to three important advances in hearing instrument and iPhone compatibility:

 GN Resound has released technology featuring a 2.4 gHz low-power communications protocol in line with Bluetooth 4.0 functionality.
 Also, Oticon's new Inium technology boasts of faster processing speeds and lower power consumption than the 2.4 gHz protocol.

 Setting Your iPhone 5s, 5c, 5, 4s, and 4 to Hearing Aid Mode

 iPhone 5s, 5c, 5, 4s and 4 models comply with the FCC’s hearing aid compatibility standards.
 However, to maximize the clarity of your particular model of iPhone, you will need to activate the “Hearing Aid Mode.”
 For more information on how to activate hearing aid mode, click here.